denoland/deno/docs/getting_started/permissions.md

 - **--allow-net=\<allow-net\>** Allow network access.
 You can specify an optional, comma-separated list of domains to provide an allow-list of allowed domains.
-- **--allow-plugin** Allow loading plugins.
-Please note that --allow-plugin is an unstable feature.
+- **--allow-ffi** Allow loading dynamic libraries.
+Please note that --allow-ffi is an unstable feature.
 - **--allow-read=\<allow-read\>** Allow file system read access.
 You can specify an optional, comma-separated list of directories or files to provide an